QodotPlugin/qodotplugin.github.io/docs/entities.md

 - pointclass
 - solidclass
 - baseclass

-Each class has a different set of properties to adjust:

-- Point Classes instantiate a scene at a specific location, like health pickups and enemies.
-- Solid Classes attach a script to a specific brush (or group of brushes), like an interactable door or a breakable window.
-- Base Classes are empty; they only contain properties as a template for other classes.
-They're handy when needed, but never required.

-## Valid Data Types

-As shown later in this page, you can define properties for entities in the Class Properties dictionary.
-Although Godot provides several data-type options for the values, Trenchbroom can only read 8 of them.
-These data types are:

-- Bool
-- Int
-- Float
-- String
-- Vector3
-	- Stored as a string in the form X Y Z
-- Color
-	- Stored as a string in the form R G B
-- Dictionary
-	- Used for defining a set of choice keys and their associated values
-	- Will display a dropdown in compatible editors
-- Array
-	- Used for bitmask flag properties
-	- Each entry represents a flag as a nested array in the form [name, value, default]
-	- Will display a grid of checkboxes in compatible editors

 What follows is a breakdown of each property in the Inspector when editing one of the three main class types.